 - The Event Itself-The Reunion…Itself

-Get Ready: All the decisions that complete prior to your big day and in order to market your reunion.
+Get Ready: All the decisions that are completed prior to your big day and in order to market your event.
 This includes: determining what goals you want your reunion to accomplish, dates & location, collecting family contact details, and getting family jazzed about attending the reunion.